i4Ds/Karabo-Pipeline/doc/src/examples/example_structure.md

 Karabo is used in the SRCNet to generate simulated test data resembling SKAO data.

 The script `SRCNet_v0.1_simulation.py` (work in progress, TODO link will follow) generates simulated test data for the SRCNet v0.1 release.
-Data volume generated: TODO GB.
-Required hardware: TODO GB RAM, TODO GB storage.
-Approximate runtime with TODO cores: TODO h.
+Data volume generated: 85 GB.
+Required hardware: 32 GB RAM, 100 GB storage.
+Approximate runtime with 16 cores: 18 h.

 The notebook [SRCNet_simulation_walkthrough.ipynb](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_simulation_walkthrough.ipynb) contains a small example based on `SRCNet_v0.1_simulation.py` that can be run on a laptop in a couple of minutes.
 It walks you through the whole process, from loading the survey / sky model and configuring the telescope, to configuring observation parameters and setting up and running the simulation, to creating a dirty image from the generated visibilities.